bmh5227/dataviz_final_project/README.md

 ![image](https://github.com/bmh5227/dataviz_final_project/blob/master/scatter_plot_example.png)
 (https://vizhub.com/bmh5227/db1ba255a79b47948c71c1639139ae50)

 I found it difficult to get a sense of what each individual country was up to except for the top few.
-This is why I decide to go with a more geospacial approach.
+This is why I decide to go with a more geospatial approach.
 From there I created my first prototype, where you can see the emission for each country based on the year:

 ![image](https://github.com/bmh5227/dataviz_final_project/blob/master/proto_type_screen_shot.png)
 (https://vizhub.com/bmh5227/4b563c7d607847db8a2062bb7a89fdb5)